Myth Busting: Spreading the Truth About ECT

 Electroconvulsive therapy (ECT) has been around since the late 1930s, and it has been clear from the beginning that it is an effective treatment for patients with certain types of mental illness, including severe depression, severe mania, and catatonia.

-As a practitioner and advocate of ECT, McLean’s Stephen J. Seiner, MD, believe that is important to spread the truth about ECT—including both its benefits and its risks.
+As a practitioner and advocate of ECT, McLean’s Stephen J. Seiner, MD, believes that it is important to spread the truth about ECT—including both its benefits and its risks.
 Below, Seiner addresses some of the most common questions he is asked about ECT.

 Seiner is director of the Psychiatric Neurotherapeutics Program and the Electroconvulsive Therapy (ECT) Service at McLean Hospital.